Power Africa Transaction and Reforms Program

 - Regulatory and institutional strengthening and policy reform

-Our team is also tracking a pipeline of power generation projects from the concept phase through late-stage transactions and providing transaction project support to bring late-stage power generation, transmission, and distribution projects to financial closure.
-This objective seeks to provide governments in Power Africa countries, the private sector, and donors with a focal point to galvanize collaboration around priority electricity generation, transmission, and distribution transactions.
+Our team also is tracking a pipeline of power generation projects from the concept phase through late-stage transactions and providing transaction project support to bring late-stage power generation, transmission, and distribution projects to financial closure.
+This objective seeks to provide African governments, the private sector, and donors with a focal point to galvanize collaboration around priority electricity generation, transmission, and distribution transactions.
 In the process, PATRP is helping governments drive systemic changes and fundamental reforms in the power sector that will facilitate even greater private sector involvement and investment over the long term.

-PATRP facilitated bringing more than 1000 MW of power generation projects to financial close in Ghana, Kenya, Nigeria, and Tanzania by the end of 2015.
-Further, PATRP has developed a pipeline of more than 140 active Power Africa transactions at various stages of development, representing nearly 20,000 MW of potential generation capacity.
+As of November 2017, PATRP had facilitated the financial close of more than 1,800 MW of power generation projects.
+Further, PATRP has developed a pipeline of more than 250 active Power Africa transactions at various stage of development, representing more than 25,000 MW of potential generation capacity.